orion13579/COMM-2216-SetE-Group6/docs/configuration.md

 Depending on how the repository was created, with or without a README file, your repository page will look slightly different.

 If you cretaed an empty repository with no files whatsoever, please refer to the [_Create a File From An Empty Repository_](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/configuration/#create-a-file-from-an-empty-repository) subsection.

 On the other hand, if you created a repository with a README file or you are adding a new file to an existing repository already containg files, please refer to the [_Create a File From a Repository Already Containing a File_](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/configuration/#create-a-file-from-a-repository-already-containing-a-file) subsection.

-Please refer to the relevant subsection and we'll walk you through how to create a new file.
+Please go to the relevant subsection and we'll walk you through how to create a new file.

 <br/>